Adding a stretchable & sticky header to a SwiftUI ScrollView

 Screenshot of how the screen looks when being pulled and scrolled

-If you look closely, you can see that the cover is scaled up when we pull down, since we get more vertical space for the header content.
 We’ve also applied a fun little tilt effect that causes the cover to rotate around the x axis as the visible ration grows above 1.
-Finally, you can see that the cover has a parallax effect that cause it to be overlapped by the scrollable content.

-Hooray - we now have a fully functional sticky header!
-However, to make it easier to adjust the screen content when we scroll, we should make this view provide us with more information in the scroll action.
-Let’s modify the ScrollAction typealias to also include the header visible ratio:
+Hooray - we have a fully functional sticky header!
+However, to make it easier to adjust the content when we scroll, we should make it provide more information to the scroll action.

 public typealias ScrollAction = (